Scheduled reassessment

 Start with a scoping conversation if you need a continuously current intelligence layer between major assessments.

-QScout Pulse begins after an initial QScout baseline.
+QScout Pulse begins after approved QScout scope.
 It is an always-current intelligence layer, not a SOC replacement or attack-detection platform.